safe-global/safe-docs/pages/safe-core-sdk/auth-kit/reference/Web3AuthModalPack.md

 **Caveats**

-- To get the Safe addresses, instantiate the authKit with the `txServiceUrl` property in the config object.
+- To get the Safe addresses, instantiate the Auth Kit with the `txServiceUrl` property in the config object.
 Otherwise, only the EOA will be returned.
 - ⚠️ This method currently returns the Safe addresses which the EOA is the owner of.
 It doesn't create a Safe.
-We are investigating ways to enhance the Auth Kit and the associated flows. ⚠️
+We're investigating ways to enhance the Auth Kit and the associated flows. ⚠️

 ### signOut()